 - WriteShop I gives your 6th-10th grader the basics of descriptive, informative, and narrative writing.

 - For grades 8-12, WriteShop II introduces descriptive narration, point of view, narrative voice, persuasion, and introductory essay writing.

 Lessons focus on clarity, conciseness, colorful vocabulary, and sentence variety, with a strong emphasis placed on the editing process.
 With each lesson, students learn and practice new skills, apply them to their current writing project, and edit and revise the composition several times.

 The consumable workbooks contain Skill Builders, word banks, detailed lesson instructions, editing checklists, and grading forms.
 TM required.

 Someone asked me what I didn’t like about the program, and I couldn’t think of anything.” —Lynée Ward, iCHED

-WriteShop also makes a great writing program choice for homeschool classes, co-ops, and private schools.
+WriteShop also makes a great writing program choice for homeschool classes and co-ops as well as charter and private schools.
 As you consider curriculum decisions for the upcoming year, let us know how we can help!

 Sign up for the WriteShop list to get your free 240 printable writing prompt cards.